-- Hold long you hold the shares (“holding period”)
+- How long you hold the shares (“holding period”)

-- Whether the shares are subject to a special rules that applies a tax at other than the basic capital gain rate
+- Whether the shares are subject to special rules that apply a tax other than the basic capital gains rate

 The holding period is the time in which you hold your shares.
 The holding period starts on the day after your purchase order is executed (“trade date”) and ends on the day of your sell order (also the “trade date”).
 The date you pay for the stock, which may be several days after the trade date for the purchase, and the settlement date, which may be several days after trade date for the sale, do not impact your holding period.